Dendrimer

+Etymology

+The name comes from two Greek words: "dendron" meaning 'tree' and "meros" meaning 'part'.

 Properties

 Dendritic molecules are characterized by structural perfection.
 Dendrimers and dendrons are monodisperse and usually highly symmetric, spherical compounds.
 The field of dendritic molecules can be roughly divided into low-molecular weight and high-molecular weight species.
 The first category includes dendrimers and dendrons, and the latter includes dendronized polymers, hyperbranched polymers, and the polymer brush.

 The properties of dendrimers are dominated by the functional groups on the molecular surface, however, there are examples of dendrimers with internal functionality.
 Dendritic encapsulation of functional molecules allows for the isolation of the active site, a structure that mimics that of active sites in biomaterials.
 Also, it is possible to make dendrimers water-soluble, unlike most polymers, by functionalizing their outer shell with charged species or other hydrophilic groups.
 Other controllable properties of dendrimers include toxicity, crystallinity, tecto-dendrimer formation, and chirality.

 Dendrimers are also classified by generation, which refers to the number of repeated branching cycles that are performed during its synthesis.
 For example, if a dendrimer is made by convergent synthesis (see below), and the branching reactions are performed onto the core molecule three times, the resulting dendrimer is considered a third generation dendrimer.
 Each successive generation results in a dendrimer roughly twice the molecular weight of the previous generation.
 Higher generation dendrimers also have more exposed functional groups on the surface, which can later be used to customize the dendrimer for a given application.
+Dendrimers may have a single surface functional group, or may be modified to allow for multiple functional groups on the surface.